j0sephh123/vue-form-demo/README.md

 Really wanted to get into render functions, since I've never used them, but will leave that for other projects.
 Will skip `steps` and `summary` components so I can actually finish this.
 Validation is obviously the biggest flaw in the app.
 I don't like how it's done and that's it.
 Probably needed to use some library, but I'm not really familiar what's good for that. https://vee-validate.logaretm.com/v4/

+## Validation
+on clicking next, then do the validation, when the user starts typing on an error field, remove the error from it